ZhiyuanLck/excel2tex/README.md

   -e, --excel-format    enabel all formats
 ```

-If you are using windows and have no python installed, an executable file is provided [here (outdated)](https://github.com/ZhiyuanLck/excel2tex/releases/tag/0.1)
+If you are using windows and have no python installed, an executable file is provided [here](https://github.com/ZhiyuanLck/excel2tex/releases/tag/v1.1)

 ### Simple usage